 Here’s the soup I came up with.
 It was a real crowd pleaser.
 Even my one child who doesn’t really enjoy soup much ate it with no complaints!

-1-2 large or 3-4 medium sized organic eggplants or about 10 small Indian eggplants
+- 1-2 large eggplant or 10 small Indian eggplants

-2 cups organic tomato puree (buy in glass jars)
+- 2 cups tomato puree make your own or source in glass jars only

-Saute chopped onion in ghee or butter until slightly carmelized.
+Saute chopped onion in ghee or butter until slightly caramelized.